tmr4/db65xx/README.md

 The core of the execution engine is a Typescript port of the core of my [py65816](https://github.com/tmr4/py65816) Python simulator package.
 The Python version has been tested with unit tests covering about 98% of the code (see the link for limitations).
 Similar tests have not been made on the Typescript core but it has successfully passed a significant set of higher-level functional tests.
 I don't plan on porting the Python unit tests as its code base is significantly larger than just the core alone.
 As always, use at your own risk.

 I plan to port the [65C02 core](https://github.com/tmr4/py65816/blob/main/py65816/devices/db_mpu65c02.py) my Python simulator package at some point.
-These are based on Mike Naberezny's[py65](https://github.com/mnaberez/py65), a great 65C02 simulator.
-Check out [ThirdPartyNotices](https://github.com/tmr4/db65xx/ThirdPartyNotices.txt) for it's license and those of other's works that made this VS Code extension possible.
+These are based on Mike Naberezny's [py65](https://github.com/mnaberez/py65), a great 65C02 simulator.
+Check out [ThirdPartyNotices](https://github.com/tmr4/db65xx/ThirdPartyNotices.txt) for its license and those of other's works that made this VS Code extension possible.

 # Installation
 The [db65xx VS Code extension](https://marketplace.visualstudio.com/items?itemName=TRobertson.db65xx) is available in the Visual Studio Marketplace and is the easiest way to add the extension to your system.
 If you'd like to see how the extension works or modify it, clone this repository and open it in VS Code.
 Open a terminal and type `install npm`.
 You should be then be ready to run the hello world example.
 To use the extension with your own files, add a default launch configuration with the `Run - Add Configuration...` menu item.